STG-Mamba: Spatial-Temporal Graph Learning via Selective State Space Model: Introduction

 Motivated by the excellent long-term contextual modeling ability and low computational overhead of SSSMs, we propose Spatial-Temporal Graph Mamba (STG-Mamba) as the first deep learning-based SSSM for effective data-centric STG learning.
-The main contributions of this work are summarized in the following: \begin{itemize} \item We make the first attempt to adapting SSSMs for STG learning tasks.
-A simple yet elegant way is employed to extend selective state space models to handle STG data.
-Specifically, we formulate the framework as Encoder-Decoder architecture, with $N$ stacked GS3B as basic modules and the proposed Kalman Filtering Graph Neural Network (KFGN) within it, to facilitate efficient Seq2Seq modeling. \item A novel Graph Selective State Space Block (GS3B) is proposed for STG network pioneering integration with selective state space models, which performs input-dependent edge construction and dynamic node feature selection.
-GS3B is capable of capturing the sophisticated heterogenous dependencies among STG network, and accurately modeling the dynamic evolution of STG system over time, making it highly fitted for STG learning. \item We introduce Kalman Filtering Graph Neural Network (KFGN) as the specialized adaptive spatiotemporal graph generation and upgrading method, which smoothly fits in within the SSSM-based context, ensuring the synchronous updates between graph structure and STG systems's current state. \item Extensive evaluations are carried on three open-sourced benchmark STG dataset.
+The main contributions of this work are: \begin{itemize} \item We make the first attempt to adapting SSSMs for STG learning tasks.
+A simple yet elegant way is employed to extend SSSMs to handle STG data.
+Specifically, we formulate the framework following the Stacked Residual Encoder Fashion, which takes $N$ stacked Graph Selective State Space Block (GS3B) as basic module, with the proposed Kalman Filtering Graph Neural Network (KFGN), the Spatial-Temporal Selective State Space Module (ST-S3M), and a simultaneous STG Feed-Forward connection to serialize and coordinate different internal modules. \item A novel Spatial-Temporal Selective State Space Module (ST-S3M) is proposed for STG network pioneering integration with selective state space models, which performs input-dependent adaptive spatial-temporal graph feature selection.
+The Graph Selective Scan algorithm within ST-S3M simultaneously receives graph information from KFGN through the Feed-Forward connection, the Feed-Forward graph information is then employed to assist more effective updating of the state transition matrix and control matrix. \item We introduce KFGN as the specialized adaptive spatiotemporal graph generation and upgrading method, which smoothly fits in within the SSSM-based context.
+In KFGN, DynamicFilter-GNN serves as the module which generating input-specific dynamic graph structures.
+The KF-Upgrading mechanism models STG inputs from different temporal granularities as parallel streams, and the output embeddings are integrated through the statistical theory learning of Kalman Filtering for optimization. \item Extensive evaluations are carried on three open-sourced benchmark STG dataset.
 Results demonstrate that our STG-Mamba not only exceed other benchmark methods in terms of STG prediction performance, but also achieve $O(n)$ computational complexity, remarkably reducing the computational overhead compared with Transformers-based methods. \end{itemize}